This year we decided to make the most of the Christmas break and do something a bit different - go to Guatemala.

 Our trip actually started last night as we decided to break the journey here up with a night in Miami on the way down.
 As it was Christmas, we treated ourselves to just under 24 hours at the Delano, part of the Morgans group (which we love) and one of the nicest hotels on South Beach, in a fabulous location walking distance from Lincoln Road.
 We arrived just before sunset and settled into holiday mode with a glass of fizz on the lounge beds by the pool.

 Before freshening up and heading out for drinks and dinner.
-We stopped at the Meat Market on the way down Lincoln for a cocktail and some epic people watching, before heading up to Juvia.
+We stopped at the Meat Market on the way down Lincoln Road for a cocktail and some epic people watching, before heading up to Juvia.
 If you’re heading to Miami make sure this restaurant is on your list.
 It’s a gorgeous rooftop with an awesome atmosphere - the food isn’t cheap but promise me you'll at least go for a cocktail.
-As it was Christmas Eve there was a DJ playing and they had put together a special 5 course menu- which suited our holiday brains perfectly.
-The food and company was exquisite and made for an awesome start to our trip.
+As it was Christmas Eve there was a DJ playing and they had put together a special 5 course menu- which was exquisite.
+With company to match, it was an awesome start to our trip and to Christmas!

 After a good feed and reasonably civilized end to the night, we woke up feeling refreshed this morning, lying in bed while we caught up with family and friends back home on Skype, wishing them a Merry Christmas, before heading down to breakfast at Bianca, the Delano’s main restaurant, for eggs benny, a couple of coffees and some Christmas mimosas!